Is ESG A Good Career?

 ESG Certification for SMEs

-ESG is not a stand-alone idea that solely benefits recognisable businesses and brands.
-Regardless of the industry or size of the organisation, ESG, in some form or another, is crucial for everyone.
-ESG thinking within the team will also help others in the organisation learn new technical skills, thinking, and how to encourage sustainable growth.
+ESG is not a stand-alone idea that solely benefits recognizable businesses and brands.
+Regardless of the industry or size of the organization, ESG, in some form or another, is crucial for everyone.
+ESG thinking within the team will also help others in the organization learn new technical skills, thinking, and how to encourage sustainable growth.

 Featured Article: What Qualifications Do You Need For ESG?

-Wall Street Journal research found that, in contrast to earlier generations, young people are driving ESG investments and bringing sustainable investing into the mainstream.
-The younger generation is increasingly motivated by ESG issues and is actively looking to support long-term sustainability objectives.
-ESG-focussed businesses typically have lower financial and reputational risk, which translates into more steady returns for many investors.
+Wall Street Journal research found that, in contrast to earlier generations, young people are driving ESG investments and bringing ESG investing into the mainstream.
+The younger generation is increasingly motivated by ESG issues and is looking to support long-term sustainability objectives.
+This shift is part of a broader investment strategy that prioritizes ESG-focused businesses, which typically have lower financial and reputational risk, translating into more steady returns for many investors.
 There is a clear ‘win-win’ in the logic, yet the major hurdle, especially for older generation ‘traditional’ investment views, is often the inability to perceive longer-term value.

-As consumer awareness of sustainability has increased, job searchers, particularly young people, have shown a greater interest in pursuing green livelihoods.
-Whether an organisation is working towards long-term sustainability goals will often determine their level of interest.
+As consumer awareness of sustainability has increased, job searchers, particularly young people, have shown a greater interest in pursuing ESG careers.
+Whether an organization is working towards long-term sustainability goals will often determine their level of interest.

 According to a CSE research team on the rise of ESG jobs, it was found that the need for ESG hiring by tech industry enterprises expanded in North America in 2021.
 52.3 percent of all global ESG positions were in North America, an increase from 42.1 percent in the same period the previous year.
 The biggest increase in ESG responsibilities in North American technology and communications businesses over the previous quarter was seen in the US.

-The research teams also found that the demand for sustainability professionals is increasing quickly in the following industries: energy and mining, technology and communications, healthcare, agriculture, transportation, manufacturing, and renewable energy.
+The research teams also found that the demand for sustainability professionals like ESG analysts is increasing quickly in the following industries: energy and mining, technology and communications, healthcare, agriculture, transportation, manufacturing, and renewable energy.
 More significantly, between 2016 and 2021, the demand for workers with expertise in diverse disciplines such as sustainable textiles, responding to oil spills, ecosystem management, and understanding solar power generation systems increased by more than 50%.
+ESG professionals are crucial for risk management in industries like energy, technology, and healthcare.

 According to a report by Foundit, in India the need for green jobs increased 81% between 2022 and 2023.
-Metropolitan areas in India have the most potential for green growth.
-Mumbai came in second with a year-over-year growth of 216%, followed by Bengaluru and growth of 174% in the Delhi National Capital Region.
-Green job postings are increasing as more private and public firms integrate ESG practices into their daily operations and adopt renewable energy strategies.
+Metropolitan areas in India have the most potential for ESG roles and green growth.
+Mumbai came in second with a year-over-year growth of 216%, followed by Bengaluru and a growth of 174% in the Delhi National Capital Region.
+ESG job postings are increasing as more private and public firms integrate ESG practices into their daily operations and adopt renewable energy strategies.

 Featured Article: ESG Ratings: A Benchmark For Performance